Finabel: Expert Task Groups

 Ad Hoc working group of Subject Matter Experts, mounted on demand of a Finabel Member State.

 Member states

-As of 2021, membership consists of 24 countries:
+As of 2024, membership consists of 25 countries:

-Finabel has as its stated ambition to bring all member states of the European Union within the organisation.

 Symbols

 The two crossed swords represent Finabel’s land identity.
 The twelve stars represent the strong link with Europe, maintained by Finabel since its creation.

 The shield represents the defence of peace, a key foundation of European military forces.
 On the left we can see Ares, Greek God of War, expressing its violence and, on the right we can see the Goddess Athena, who personifies wisdom and the ordered side of war, abiding by the rules which characterise our democracies.

 This symbol is summarised by the Latin phrase, which means ‘reflexion serving military action’, Finabel’s essential purpose.

 Observers

 Finabel welcomes observer organisations from the EU and NATO: the EDA (European Defence Agency), the EUMS (European Union Military Staff), the NSO (NATO Standardization Office), the NAAG (NATO Army Armament Group), as well as the following bodies: CHENS (CHiefs of European NavieS), EAG European Air Group) and ELDIG (European Land Defence Industry Group; sectorial land component of ASD, the Aerospace and Defence Industries Association of Europe).

-The objective is to consult on the different points of views and to prevent any duplication or contradiction of NATO’s doctrine or the concepts outlined by the military organisations of the EU.
+The objective is to consult on the different points of view and to prevent any duplication or contradiction of NATO’s doctrine or the concepts outlined by the military organisations of the EU.